Frequently Asked Questions

 Q: How can I become more involved in DesignSafe?

-A: Join our Slack team to participate in discussions and give your input on the site.
-All feedback is welcome and helps improve the site.
+A: Upon receiving your new user account, you will be sent an email to join our Slack team to participate in discussions and give your input on the site.

 Training

-Q: Does DesignSafe provide training on how to use the Data Depot and the applications in the Discovery Workspace?
+Q: Does DesignSafe provide training on how to use the Data Depot and the applications in Tools & Applications?

-A: Upcoming training opportunities are posted in the DesignSafe Learning Center, sent via email, and posted on the Slack channel.
-Webinars covering DesignSafe features are hosted monthly during the school year.
+A: Upcoming training opportunities are posted in the DesignSafe Learning Center, announced via email, and posted on DesignSafe Slack.
+Webinars covering DesignSafe features are hosted roughly monthly during the academic year.

 Q: Are training webinars recorded and available to view online?